 I have scans running roughly all day.
 I see engines abort regularly, but seem to pick up fine on the next scheduled scan.
 What are common causes of scan engines aborting and solutions to help prevent them when possible?

-Posted by Charles Burch 11 months ago
+Posted by Charles Burch about a year ago

 We have a few 2012R2 hosts getting hit for Microsoft CVE-2017-8529 with the proof stating they have "KB4022720 installed".
 The fix listed in Nexpose is to uninstall this patch.
 However when I check the box it does not show this patch or any of the other possible June 2017 patches that were known to cause any issues.
 The registry keys have been set for this host, the patch KB4036586 has been applied and the host has been rebooted.
 Would there be any other reason this host is being flagged?